-Standard 15g: Sidewalk dining facilities shall be free standing, unattached to the sidewalk an shall be removed from the sidewalk when the dining facility is not open for business.
-Note: Projections into the public right of way, extending beyond private property, must obtain proper approval from the Department of Public Works, Bureau of Engineering.
-A Revocable
+Standard 15g: Sidewalk dining facilities shall be free standing, unattached to the sidewalk and shall be removed from the sidewalk when the dining facility is not open for business.

+Note: Projections into the public right-of-way, extending beyond private property, must obtain proper approval from the Department of Public Works, Bureau of Engineering.
+A Revocable Permit may be necessary.

-16. 15.
-Wireless Telecommunication Facilities
+16. Wireless Telecommunication Facilities

-GUIDELINE 15 46: Wireless telecommunication facilities should be designed so as to appear compatible with or complementary to surrounding architecture and structures.
+GUIDELINE 16: Wireless telecommunication facilities should be designed so as to appear compatible with or complementary to surrounding architecture and structures.

-Standard 15 46a: Where possible, wireless telecommunication facilities should be incorporated into existing buildings and other structures and should appear unobtrusive.
+Standard 16a: Where possible, wireless telecommunication facilities should be incorporated into existing buildings and other structures and should appear unobtrusive.

-Standard 15 46b: Roof-top wireless facilities should be located in a manner that is least disruptive to the primary visible façade of the building.
+Standard 16b: Roof-top wireless facilities should be located in a manner that is least disruptive to the primary visible façade of the building.
 They should be screened by materials that are simple and do not compete with or attempt to replicate the architectural features of the existing building.